By Gabriel VanLoozen*

 Even though the future of the CPP is uncertain, twenty-five states are still on target to reach their emission targets under the CPP, due in part to declining wind and solar costs and the multi-year extension of the PTC and ITC in 2015.
 The PTC provides a $0.0184/kWh tax credit for qualified wind facilities, and the ITC provides a 30% tax credit for solar projects – both phase down gradually over several years (with a 10% ITC in perpetuity).
 The gradual phase down of the PTC and ITC over many years enables the renewable energy industry to plan investments with reduced uncertainty, which helps to avoid the boom-and-bust cycles that have resulted from the previous expiration and renewal of the PTC and ITC.
 Experts have asserted that the PTC and ITC “will drive renewable development with or without the Clean Power Plan,” although such development would likely have been greater under the CPP.

-The latest budget proposal from the House of Representatives has, however, threatened to reduce both the PTC and ITC.
-The house proposal would reduce the PTC to $0.015/kWh, and would eliminate the ITC for any solar projects starting construction after 2027.
-While this proposal did not ultimately pass, it affected the market.
+The initial House of Representatives’ proposal for the Tax Cuts and Jobs Act of 2017 (Tax Act), however, threatened to reduce both the PTC and ITC.
+The house proposal would have reduced the PTC to $0.015/kWh while eliminating the ITC for any solar projects starting construction after 2027.
+This proposal ultimately did not pass, but it affected the market.
 According to Greg Jenner, a tax attorney at Stoel Rives who works with renewable energy companies, “[t]he sad thing is, [the House proposal] create[d] uncertainty in the marketplace — just the fact that this proposal [was] out there.”
-Further, even though the credits survived this round of tax reform, they remain on the chopping block for future budget cycles.
-Thus, the ability for the PTC and ITC to drive investment in renewable energy infrastructure in lieu of the CPP may be diminished by the regulatory uncertainty surrounding the future of the PTC and ITC.
+Even though the credits survived in the Tax Act, they could be on the chopping block in future tax reform.
+More importantly, the Tax Act passed containing a controversial provision known as the Base Erosion Anti-Abuse Tax (BEAT).
+With the BEAT provision, tax equity investors that lower their tax burden through cross-border transfers to affiliates can only apply the PTC or ITC to 80% of their BEAT burden.
+Since it is difficult to estimate the BEAT burden before the end of each year, the BEAT creates additional uncertainty for tax equity investors when investing in renewable energy projects.
+Thus, the ability for the PTC and ITC to drive investment in renewable energy infrastructure in lieu of the CPP may be diminished by the BEAT and the regulatory uncertainty surrounding the PTC and ITC.

 The ongoing legal and political battles surrounding the CPP, PTC, and ITC create a high degree of regulatory uncertainty that is likely to have a negative effect on investment in renewable energy infrastructure, regardless of the outcomes of these battles.
 However, a combination of state-level initiatives and cheaper renewable energy technologies may drive the continued installation of renewable energy infrastructure even in the face of this regulatory uncertainty.